-There are many factors to think about when you purchase a new furnace:
+There are many things to consider when you buy a new furnace:

 - What type of budget do you have for a new furnace?